Korean language: Foreign language

 For native English-speakers, Korean is generally considered to be one of the most difficult foreign languages to master despite the relative ease of learning Hangul.
 For instance, the United States' Defense Language Institute places Korean in Category IV with Japanese, Chinese (Mandarin and Cantonese), and Arabic, requiring 64 weeks of instruction (as compared to just 26 weeks for Category I languages like Italian, French, and Spanish) to bring an English-speaking student to a limited working level of proficiency in which they have "sufficient capability to meet routine social demands and limited job requirements" and "can deal with concrete topics in past, present, and future tense."
 Similarly, the Foreign Service Institute's School of Language Studies places Korean in Category IV, the highest level of difficulty.

-The study of the Korean language in the United States was dominated by Korean American heritage language students; in 2007, these students were estimated to form over 80% of all students of the language at non-military universities.
+The study of the Korean language in the United States was previously dominated by Korean American heritage language students; in 2007, these students were estimated to form over 80% of all students of the language at non-military universities.
 However, Sejong Institutes in the United States have noted a sharp rise in the number of people of other ethnic backgrounds studying Korean between 2009 and 2011, which they attribute to rising popularity of South Korean music and television shows.
 In 2018, it was reported that the rise in K-Pop was responsible for the increase in people learning the language in US universities.